-This week for our recipe Wedenesday, we will be attempting a homemade version of the Mombasa style snack of sour potatoes known as Khatta Bateta.
+This weekend, we will be attempting a homemade version of the Mombasa style snack of sour potatoes known as Khatta Bateta.
 Given the strong influence of Asian cuisine in Kenya’s gastronomy, it is not uncommon to find Asian street food with a Kenyan twist to the taste.

 African recipes, especially street foods are always rich and full of flavour, at least in most cases, a bite is sure to send you into sensory overload.
 These recipes are sometimes found on street corners and sold by those whose faces you recognize because you are a regular patron or you keep coming back for more.